kenpyfin/Reading_Pal/pdr.md

 # Implementation Requirements
 - Use Python for backend and React for frontend.
-- Use MongoDB to store notes and any metadata needed, including the **path to the processed Markdown file** and image file paths for each book.
+- Use MongoDB to store notes and any metadata needed, including the **filename** of the processed Markdown file and **filenames** of the extracted images for each book.
-- **Do not store the full markdown content string in the database; store only the file path.**
+- **Do not store the full markdown content string in the database; store only the filename.**
 - Only use env files for global variable or configuration settings.
 Do not use a config file layer.
 - The pdf_service folder contains a pdf processing service that needs to run separately and integrate with this app.
 The backend of this app needs to connect with this service correctly, send the PDF, and receive the processed data (**Markdown file path**, image paths).
-- **The backend must implement logic to read the Markdown content from the file system using the stored path.**
+- **The backend must implement logic to read the Markdown content from the file system using the stored filename and a configured base path (via volume mounts).**
-- **The backend must implement a static file server route to serve images from the designated storage path to the frontend.**
+- **The application must implement a static file server route to serve images from the designated storage path (handled by Nginx).**